MJKWoolnough/minecraft/nbt/README.md

 type ListLong []Long
 ```

-ListLong satisfies the List interface for a list of Longs
+ListLong satisfies the List interface for a list of Longs.

 #### func (*ListLong) Append